 2. Improving campus-wide mental health.

-From stressed-out grad students to homesick freshmen, overwhelmed faculty to COVID-weary staff — everyone on campus can benefit from a laugh.
-Mental health issues have mushroomed, and it’s well-known that humour plays a big role in alleviating its negative effects.
-Giving everyone something to chuckle at is a strategic act of care.
+From stressed-out grad students to homesick freshmen, overwhelmed faculty to COVID-weary staff — everyone on campus can benefit from a light moment.
+As one McMaster University writer put it when referring to mysterious chalk drawings of whales that appeared around campus, “They helped me forget about the world for a moment and live in the world of imagination.”
+Mental health issues have mushroomed; it’s well-known that humour plays a big role in alleviating its negative effects.
+Giving everyone something to chuckle about is a strategic act of care.

 3. Enhancing students’ ability to learn.

 It’s also been proven that humour indeed has a place in the classroom as well.
 Humour has shown to have an increase in learning, self-motivation, class attendance, test performance, divergent thinking, and interest in learning.
 Not only that, but it creates a positive social and emotional learning environment and a common psychological bond between students and faculty.

 Recently, Inside Higher Ed wrote about a newer term called ludic pedagogy that suggests that “play and fun have a rightful and important role in in the classroom.”

 From the Latin ludere, ‘to play,’ this model focuses on creating positive, fun experiences while still maintaining academic rigor.
 It … combines the related concepts of fun, play, playfulness and humor to establish a context for a positive, effective learning environment.Sharon Lauricella and T. Keith Edmunds, Inside Higher Ed.

 The advantages of embracing antics extend off-campus, too, namely with your alumni.
 In a study by Iowa State University, it was proven that, “alumni are more likely to be donors if they are very satisfied with their student experiences, if they are involved and engaged as alumni with the university, and if they are kept informed about what is happening.”